Sunday, 10 May 2009

 l

-T’other picture was taken during the years 1947-1961 when Prince’s International Circus played summer seasons at the Pavilion.
-At that time, if you stood on the promenade walkway with your back to Edward Henry Street you would have seen, left to right: Coliseum Theatre, paddling pool, Pavilion and then the outdoor roller skating rink (which was more or less opposite Water Street).
+The black-and-white picture was taken during 1947-1961 when Prince’s International Circus played summer seasons at the Pavilion.
+At that time on the promenade walkway you would have seen, left to right: Coliseum Theatre (opposite Abbey Street), paddling pool, Pavilion and then the outdoor roller skating rink (opposite Water Street).

-Rhyl was heartbroken when this lovely old Pavilion was demolished, but townspeople old enough to remember seeing shows there say it was a draughty old barn of a place with dreadful acoustics and the present Pavilion Theatre is far better.
+Rhyl was heartbroken when Rhyl Pavilion was demolished, but towns-people old enough to remember seeing shows there say it was a draughty old barn of a place with dreadful acoustics and the present Pavilion Theatre is far better.